Basketball moves: Behind-the-back pass

 An advanced pass involving the player with the basketball passing to a teammate by wrapping the ball behind their body.

 Behind-the-back shot

-A shot made behind the body to shoot the ball backwards.
+A shot which the ball is passed behind the back to one hand then shot.

 Wraparound

-The wraparound is similar to a behind-the-back crossover, except instead of the ball being thrown in a sideways direction and bouncing behind the ball handler's back, it is swung further around the back and thrown in a forward direction, bouncing on the side or in front of the ball handler's body.
+The wraparound is similar to behind-the-back crossover, except instead of the ball being thrown in a sideways direction and bouncing behind the ball handler's back, it is swung further around the back and thrown in a forward direction, bouncing on the side or in front of the ball handler's body.
 This move is mostly used when a defender lunges toward one side of the ball handler's body for a steal.
 The ball handler would then simply throw the ball around their body and quickly pass their defender.

+Hesitation

+A hesitation or hesi (/ˈhɛzi/ HEH-zee) is a split-second freeze while dribbling meant to trick the defender into changing direction to give the dribbler a chance to move around the defender or take a shot.

 In and out dribble

 An in and out dribble is widely used as a counter move to a crossover, whereby the ball handler fakes the crossover and pushes the ball back out on the same hand.